karimullahchowdhury12/AttendanceLog-Parser/README.md

-# ChronosAttend-CLI
+# AttendanceLog-Parser

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A streamlined CLI engine for processing raw attendance logs and CSV data.
-Built for speed and auditability, **ChronosAttend-CLI** allows you to parse, search, and report on attendance records without the overhead of a database management system.
+Built for speed and auditability, **AttendanceLog-Parser** allows you to parse, search, and report on attendance records without the overhead of a database management system.

 ## 📂 Project Structure